penalara/engineInputGHCFile/schema-doc/ghc-definitions-incompatibilities-properties-donotfinishatlastmorningsectionifhasafternoon.md

 engineInputGHCSchema#/definitions/incompatibilities/properties/doNotFinishAtLastMorningSectionIfHasAfternoonAssignment
 ```

-Do not finish at the last hour in the morning and have the afternoon occupied.
+Do not finish at the last hour in the morning and have the evening busy.

 | Abstract            | Extensible | Status         | Identifiable            | Custom Properties | Additional Properties | Access Restrictions | Defined In                                                         |